Shyrkoon/RPI-Video-Looper/README.md

 ```bash
 /home/{new user}/scripts/{script name}.sh
 ```
+**The documentation to install the web interface is [here](https://github.com/Shyrkoon/RPI-Video-Looper/tree/master/Web%20Interface), if it is not the case you can also use our web server.**

 ## Update all the scripts
 If you want to update one or more scripts, simply zip them all (the modified ones and the old ones, basically every script located in the script folder) and put your .zip in GitHub.
 Then modify the installer.sh and look for this lines of code: